MicheleBertoli/react-automata/README.md

 ### Action and Activity methods

 All the component's methods whose names match the names of actions and activities, are fired when the related transition happen.
 Actions receive the state and the event as arguments.
-While activities receive a boolean that is true when the activity should start, and false otherwise.
+Activities receive a boolean that is true when the activity should start, and false otherwise.

 For example: